cris178/cris178/README.md

 ### Currently Working on...

-- [***Type Moon***](https://typemoon.app): Currently am trying to make a full stack AWS web app similar in functionality to the Stitch App.
-The purpose of this project is to become familiar with AWS Hosting, CI/CD, App Sync, GraphQL, and Authentication.
+- [***Type Moon***](https://typemoon.app): A simple Twitter like messaging app.
+The purpose of this project is to become familiar with AWS services such as Hosting, CI/CD, App Sync, GraphQL, and Authentication.
 The app is currently a work in progress.  🌙

 ## Lets chat!